 ACCOBAMS and other international legal instruments binding on most or some of the Parties prohibit taking because their primary purpose is to conserve wild populations of migratory species.
 Dolphinaria and quasi-dolphinaria not only do not make any contribution to this purpose, but they even weaken wild populations by keeping animals in captivity, therefore hindering conservation.
-Quasi-dolphinaria (dolphin pens) could be compatible with ACCOBAMS and the other relevant instruments solely if they were established to provide refuge and care to dolphins after a long period of captivity, strandings or other accidents occurred to the animals at sea.
+Quasi-dolphinaria (dolphin pens) could be compatible with ACCOBAMS and the te settlement of disputes, see Art.
+XII of ACCOBAMS.

-76 On the settlement of disputes, see Art.
+&lt;sup>76 On the settlement of disputes, see Art.
 XII of ACCOBAMS.